embeddedadventures/EPD-200200B/README.md

-# SSD1607 #
+# EPD-200200B #
-Arduino library for the SSD1607 e-Paper display driver <a href="http://www.embeddedadventures.com/epaper_display_EPD-200200B.html">EPD-200200B</a>.
+Arduino library for the SSD1607-based e-Paper display driver <a href="http://www.embeddedadventures.com/epaper_display_EPD-200200B.html">EPD-200200B</a>.

+*Library installation: make sure to move the folder "SSD1607" into your Arduino libraries folder and not the "EPD-200200B".*

 **IMPORTANT**